araul-posn/git-workshop/README.md

-# Git Workshop Guide
+# Git Workshop Guide: Rebase vs Merge

 Welcome to our Git Workshop Guide.
-This guide is designed to help you practice essential Git commands, focusing on `rebase` and `merge`.
-We'll use a practice environment set up by the `init.sh` script, which creates a repository named `workshop-repo` with multiple branches for you to work with.
+This hands-on workshop is designed to help you master essential Git branching strategies, focusing on when to use `rebase` versus `merge`.
+You'll work with a practice repository that simulates real-world development scenarios.

+## Workshop Objectives

+By the end of this workshop, you'll understand:
+- When to use `rebase` (updating branches with parent changes)
+- When to use `merge` (integrating completed features)
+- How to resolve conflicts during both operations
+- Best practices for maintaining a clean Git history

 ## Getting Started